meteor-useraccounts/core/Guide.md

 ##### onSubmitHook

-A straighforward configuration about how to detect when a user logs in or registers might look like the following:
+A straightforward configuration about how to detect when a user logs in or registers might look like the following:

 ```javascript
 var mySubmitFunc = function(error, state){